mendix/docs/content/refguide/sap/sap-odata-connector.md

  The Execute entry action allows you to invoke these service operations on the SAP back-end system.
 It returns an object from the OData service.

 * Input
+  * Response type (required) - the type of entity which represents the object which is returned
   * Destination – a string containing the name of the destination.
 This matches the name of the destination as set up in the SAP Cloud Platform Cockpit.
-If you are not using Destination Services, set it to *empty*.
+If you are not using Destination Services, set it to *empty*
   * Url (required) - the URL of the service operation.
-This is generally SERVICEROOT/[function name]
+This is generally */[function name]* preceded by the SERVICEROOT if Destination Services are not being used
   * Http method (required) - GET or POST: the method used to invoke the service operation.
 GET is usually used to retrieve data and POST is usually used to create data
   * Function parameters (required): Additional parameters which the service operation needs in order to retrieve, update, or create the correct data.
 The name of the relevant Function Parameters entity, imported into your app as part of the SAP service data model, will be [function name]Parameters.
 The attributes of this entity will indicate the parameters which are required by the service operation
   * Request Parameters - This is used to override the default behavior of the action when responding to conditions such as timeouts and HTTP responses.
 To keep the standard behavior, set it to _empty_
-  * Response type (required) - the type of entity which represents the object which is returned
 * Output
   * Return type - Object: an object which has the same type as the entity type which was passed as Response type
   * Variable - the name which you would like to give to the object which is returned by the OData service operation